scanner

 Reserved Keywords

-The following keywords are reserved in filters: and, or, not.
-Use quotes if you need to search for them as strings.
+The following keywords are reserved in filters: and, or, not, let.
+Use quotes if you need to search for them as strings, and backticks if you need to use them as column names.